 *Includes producers and directors who work in television and radio broadcasting

 **Includes all producers and directors, for example, those working in the motion picture, advertising, and performing arts industries, in addition to broadcasting.

 News directors plan news broadcasts.
 They choose and schedule content, making them the people most responsible for what viewers see on the air.

 The news director is in charge of quality control.
 He or she monitors stories for accuracy and sees that rules and regulations are followed.

 To prepare for this career, you should earn a bachelor's degree in journalism or mass communication.
 It is likely you will begin your career by working as an assistant news director.
 Jobs in smaller markets sometimes lead to those in larger cities or on national newscasts.

-Television news writers and editors create scripts for anchors, write teases used to promote stories, and produce content for the newscast's website.
+Television news writers and editors create scripts for anchors, write teases to promote stories, and produce content for the newscast's website.
 They must be able to capture viewers' attention with the intent of keeping them from changing channels or encouraging them to tune in at a later time.

-In order to bring a visual image of the news to viewers, a camera operator must capture video either in a studio or out in the field.
+To bring a visual image of the news to viewers, a camera operator must capture video either in a studio or out in the field.
 He or she chooses the proper equipment, sets it up, and operates it.

-It is a broadcast technician's responsibility to make sure we see and hear a news broadcast.
+It is a broadcast technician's responsibility to make sure viewers both see and hear a news broadcast.
 Without his or her expertise, the signal transmitted from the station or field may not be clear or strong enough.
 He or she regulates audio and sound quality, monitors broadcasts in real time to make sure they are going as they should, and selects the transmission equipment.